-African trypanosomiasis is caused by Trypanosoma brucei gambiense in West and Central Africa and by T. brucei rhodesiense in East Africa; both species are endemic in Uganda.
+Human African trypanosomiasis is caused by Trypanosoma brucei gambiense in West and Central Africa and by T. brucei rhodesiense in East Africa; both species are endemic in Uganda.
 Trypanosoma brucei gambiense accounts for 98% of all cases of African trypanosomiasis, and T. brucei rhodesiense accounts for 2%.
-African trypanosomiasis has been targeted for eradication by the World Health Organization and as a result of control efforts, there has been a dramatic decrease (>95%) in the number of reported cases worldwide.
+African trypanosomiasis has been targeted for eradication by the World Health Organization (WHO) and, as a result of control efforts, there has been a dramatic decrease (> 95%) in the number of reported cases worldwide.
 In 2021, approximately 800 combined cases were reported to the WHO, with over 90% caused by T. b. gambiense (see WHO: Human African trypanosomiasis).
 On average, 1 case is diagnosed in the US each year, always in travelers returning to the US from endemic regions.

 The organisms are transmitted by tsetse flies and can be transmitted prenatally from mother to fetus.
 Rarely, the infection is transmitted through blood transfusions; theoretically, it could be transmitted through organ transplantation.

 Another trypanosomal species, Trypanosoma cruzi, is endemic in South and Central America and causes Chagas disease Chagas Disease Chagas disease is infection with Trypanosoma cruzi, transmitted by Triatominae bug bites or, less commonly, via ingestion of sugar cane juice or foods contaminated with infected Triatominae... read more (American trypanosomiasis).

 Metacyclic trypomastigotes inoculated by tsetse flies transform into bloodstream trypomastigotes, which multiply by binary fission and spread through the lymphatics and bloodstream after inoculation.
 Bloodstream trypomastigotes multiply until specific antibodies produced by the host sharply reduce parasite levels.
 However, a subset of parasites escape immune destruction by a change in their variant surface glycoprotein and start a new multiplication cycle.
 The cycle of multiplication and lysis repeats.